LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK09D1-Security.md

 ### Cross-Site Scripting (XSS)

-An attacker puts HTML and JavaScript into an input element on a web page so that the script gets saved in the web app's database.
+An attacker puts HTML and JavaScript into an `input` element on a web page so that the script gets saved in the web app's database.
 When another user displays the data, the script will potentially be executed by the browser and perform some malicious action.

+This is done automatically by the ASP.NET Razor engine.
+Try putting HTML into an input element, submit it, then view the data on a web page.
+View the source to see the html encoding.

 Example: